JeyesHan/P2LR/README.md

 # Probabilistic uncertainty guided Progressive Label Refinery (P2LR)

-The *official* implementation for the [Delving into Probabilistic Uncertainty for Unsupervised Domain Adaptive Person Re-Identification](https://openreview.net/forum?id=rJlnOhVYPS) which is accepted by [AAAI-2022](https://aaai.org/Conferences/AAAI-22/).
+The *official* implementation for the [Delving into Probabilistic Uncertainty for Unsupervised Domain Adaptive Person Re-Identification](https://arxiv.org/abs/2112.14025) which is accepted by [AAAI-2022](https://aaai.org/Conferences/AAAI-22/).
+Note that this repo in build upon [MMT](https://github.com/yxgeee/MMT).

 ![framework](figs/framework.PNG)